divthomas22/MIPSPartialDisassambler_CS472/MIPS_Disassembler/README.md

 Your project is to write a partial disassembler for MIPS instructions.
 That is, your input will be the 32-bit machine instructions that a compiler or assembler produces.
 Your program then figures out what the original source instructions were that created those 32-bit machine instructions and outputs them.
 The possible source instructions that you must be able to disassemble are: add, sub, and, or, slt, lw, sw, beq, bne.
 Ignore all other MIPS instructions.

-<b>The specific machine instructions that you will disassemble (one after another in this exact order) are: </b>
+**The specific machine instructions that you will disassemble (one after another in this exact order) are: **

 > 0x032BA020, 0x8CE90014, 0x12A90003, 0x022DA822, 0xADB30020, 0x02697824, 0xAE8FFFF4, 0x018C6020, 0x02A4A825, 0x158FFFF7, 0x8ECDFFF0